Coherent Electron Transfer in Polyacetylene: Systems studied

 \subsection{Rabi frequencies}

-We systematically studied the oscillation of an electron in a frozen lattice by varying different fundamental quantities: the lattice vibration parameter $K$, the electron-phonon coupling parameter $\alpha$, and the electronic parameters $t_{end}$ and $\epsilon_{end}$ of the end molecules.
+We systematically studied the oscillation of an electron in a frozen-ion configuration by varying the electronic parameters $t_{end}$ and $\epsilon_{end}$ of the end molecules.

+Usually, the site population over time can be approximately represented by a sinusoidal oscillation with a single (Rabi) frequency, which is defined as the frequency of oscillation for an electron in a three-state quantum system.
 We determined the contribution of the pair of eigenstates comprising each Rabi frequency to the electron oscillation by projecting the eigenstates onto the end-molecule wavefunctions~\cite{joachim2}.
 Explicitly, this weight for the (n,m) pair of eigenstates is equal to

-where the operator $\hat{P}_i=\left|\chi_i\rangle\langle\chi_i\right|$ is the projector of eigenstate $i$ and the two electrode sites are labelled $\phi_1$ and $\phi_{end}$.
-The quantity in Eq.~\ref{D} is actually the maximum value, as the weight oscillates in time according to the Rabi frequency.
-In three-state quantum systems there is a relationship of inverse proportionality between the Rabi frequency and the weight (see Eq.~3 in Ref.~\onlinecite{joachim1}) which we exploit in our analysis of Sec.~\ref{Sec:model}.
-We focused on varying the end-molecule parameters $t_{end}$ and $\epsilon_{end}$ in our analysis of the Rabi frequencies.
+where the operator $\hat{P}_i=\left|\chi_i\rangle\langle\chi_i\right|$ is the projector of eigenstate $i$ and the two end-molecule sites are labelled $\phi_1$ and $\phi_{end}$.
+In three-state quantum systems there is a relationship of inverse proportionality between the Rabi frequency and the weight (\textit{viz.} the quantity $V$ in Eq.~3 in Ref.~\cite{joachim1}) which we exploit in our analysis of Sec.~\ref{Sec:model}.

+Characteristics of the frozen-ion system which caused the electron transfer to be relatively impervious to ionic vibrations were generally short Rabi oscillation timescales and a single dominant Rabi frequency.
+At the same time, under such conditions, the reverse was also found to be true: the electron oscillation did not affect the structure much, which is a different result than the one found by Ness and Fisher~\cite{nessfisherPRL} who used a model with a small number of quantised phonon modes.
+On the other hand, the presence of noise which competed strongly with the main Rabi frequency led to the electron transfer being incoherent as a result of destructive interferences from the ions' effect on the different frequencies present (Sec.~\ref{Sec:model}).